 All individuals are selected and treated on their relative merits and abilities in line with the University’s Equal Opportunities Policy.
 In accordance with the University’s commitment to inclusivity, we welcome applications onto this programme of study from students with disabilities.
 Disabled applicants will be treated according to the same procedures as any other applicant with the added involvement of the Disability Office to assess their needs.
 The programme may require adaptation for students with disabilities (e.g. hearing impairment, visual impairment, mobility difficulties, dyslexia), particularly any practical laboratory sessions, and we will attempt to accommodate students wherever possible.

 Typical course content

 The first three years of the BEng and MEng are identical and cover all technical aspects of civil engineering.
 The fourth year of our MEng course focuses on design, management and teamwork – key skills that are highly valued by employers.
 It also provides the chance to gain in-depth technical understanding and knowledge in subjects of your choice.
-That is because this element represents a Civil Engineering masters programme.

 - Structural Design and Materials

 - Design 2